e3prom/kryptoxin/docs/usages.md

 # Usages

-Kryptoxin can be used in a wide variety of scenarios and contexts.

 To use Kryptoxin, pass the `kryptoxin` module to your Python interpreter using the `python -m kryptoxin` command.
 You can use the `--help` command-line parameter at any given time to lists the available options for a specific command:

 ``` { .sh .no-copy }